Coherent structure detection and the inverse cascade mechanism in two-dimensional Navier-Stokes turbulence: Diagnostic methods for the inverse cascade

-The second-order MSG flux can be subdivided into four flux channels, in which the investigation of the angles $\delta \alpha^{[b]}$ and $\delta \beta^{[b]}$ directly illuminates the proposed vortex thinning picture by Eyink et al. \cite{Eyink2006b,XiaoWanChenEyink2009}: \begin{itemize} \item The strain rotation $Z_{SR}^{[b]}$ is equivalent to the first-order MSG expansion \cite{Eyink2006b} and captures the following physical picture: A small-scale vortex $\omega^{[b]}$ embedded in a large-scale strain field $\bm{S}^{(0)}$, as illustrated in figure \ref{fig:rotation_angle_overview} (b), will be stretched along the positive and compressed along the negative eigendirection of the strain.
-This leads to an elliptical shape inducing a shear layer and thus a small-scale strain rotated with $\delta \alpha^{[b]} = \pm \pi/4$ towards the large-scale strain, depending on the sign of the vorticity. \item The differential strain rotation $Z_{DSR}^{[b]}$ is a Newtonian stress-strain relation of form $\bm{\tau}^{[b]} = -\nu_T^{[b]} \bm{S}^{[b]}$, with negative eddy-viscositiy $\nu_T^{[b]}$.
-According to figure \ref{fig:rotation_angle_overview} (b), the elliptically-shaped vortex still possesses the same area, but the circumference increases leading to a loss of energy, due to Kelvin's theorem of the conservation of circulation $\Gamma = \oint \bm{u} \cdot \diffunit \bm{s}$.
-As a consequence, the small-scale stress $\bm{\tau}^{[b]}$ exerts negative work onto the large-scale strain $\bm{S}^{(0)}$ because of its parallel alignment to that strain.
-This results in an energy transfer towards larger length scales. \item The vorticity gradient stretching $Z_{DSM}^{[b]}$ is a measure of vorticity line elongation.
-The angle $\delta \beta^{[b]}$ between the vorticity gradient vector $\nabla \omega^{[b]}$ and the contractile direction of the large-scale strain $\bm{S}^{(0)}$ measures the alignment of the stretching direction to the vorticity isolines.
-Thus, a higher tendency for this alignment increases the rate of stretching parallel to the isolines, as depicted in figure \ref{fig:rotation_angle_overview} (c), leading to a thinning of the vortex. \item The differential strain magnification $Z_{DSM}^{[b]}$ is, similar to the strain rotation term, a \textit{skew-Newtonian} stress-strain relation with \textit{skew-eddy-viscositiy} $\gamma_T^{[b]}$.
+The second-order MSG flux can be subdivided into four flux channels, in which the investigation of the angles $\delta \alpha^{[b]}$ and $\delta \beta^{[b]}$ directly illuminates the proposed vortex thinning picture \citep{Eyink2006b,XiaoWanChenEyink2009}: \begin{itemize} \item The strain rotation (SR) $Z_{SR}^{[b]}$ is equivalent to the first-order MSG expansion and relates to the following physical picture: A small-scale vortex $\omega^{[b]}$ embedded in a large-scale strain-rate field $\mathsfbi{S}^{(0)}$, as illustrated in figure \ref{fig:rotation_angle_overview} (b), is stretched along the positive and compressed along the negative eigendirection of the strain.
+This leads to an elliptical shape inducing a shear layer and thus a small-scale strain rotated with $\delta \alpha^{[b]} = \pm \pi/4$ towards the large-scale strain, depending on the sign of the vorticity. \item The differential strain rotation (DSR) $Z_{DSR}^{[b]}$ contains a Newtonian stress-strain relation of the form $\boldsymbol{\tau}^{[b]} = -\nu_T^{[b]} \mathsfbi{S}^{[b]}$, with negative eddy-viscositiy $\nu_T^{[b]}$.
+According to figure \ref{fig:rotation_angle_overview} (b), the elliptically-shaped vortex still possesses the same area, but the circumference increases leading to a loss of energy, due to Kelvin's theorem of the conservation of circulation $\Gamma = \oint \boldsymbol{u} \bcdot \diffunit \boldsymbol{s}$.
+As a consequence, the small-scale stress $\boldsymbol{\tau}^{[b]}$ exerts negative work on the large-scale strain $\mathsfbi{S}^{(0)}$ because of its parallel alignment to that strain.
+This results in an energy transfer towards larger length scales. \item The vorticity gradient stretching (VGS) $Z_{VGS}^{[b]}$ is a measure of the elongation of vortex lines.
+The angle $\delta \beta^{[b]}$ between the vorticity gradient vector $\nabla \omega^{[b]}$ and the contractile direction of the large-scale strain $\mathsfbi{S}^{(0)}$ measures the alignment of the stretching direction to the vorticity isolines.
+Thus, a higher tendency for this alignment increases the rate of stretching parallel to the isolines, as depicted in figure \ref{fig:rotation_angle_overview} (c), leading to a thinning of the vortex. \item The differential strain magnification (DSM) $Z_{DSM}^{[b]}$ contains, similar to the SR term, a \textit{skew-Newtonian} stress-strain relation with \textit{skew-eddy-viscositiy} $\gamma_T^{[b]}$.
 It measures the logarithmic rate of strain increase, when moving in the direction of increasing vorticity.
-According to Xiao et al. \cite{XiaoWanChenEyink2009}, this term is generally expected to be smaller, as we can confirm in the results of section \ref{section5_3}. \end{itemize} The flux contribution from the fluctuation stream function $Z_{FSF}^{(n)}$ is similarly interpreted as a vorticity gradient stretching but considered much smaller in magnitude due to cancellations from spatial averaging \cite{Eyink2006b}.
-Additionally, it possesses a positive mean as shown in \cite{XiaoWanChenEyink2009}, thus a further analysis with regard to the inverse cascade mechanism is neglected for this term.
+According to \citet{XiaoWanChenEyink2009}, this term is generally expected to be smaller, as we can confirm in the results of section \ref{section6_2}. \end{itemize}